huozheng1995/Go/src/mocker/README.md

   ],
   ```
 - MockDataGroup2:
-  - ResponseDataLength: Mocker will send the real request to server, then match the length of the response
+  - ResponseDataLength: Mocker will send the raw request to server, then match the length of the response
   - ResponseFiles: Same as itself in MockDataGroup1
   ```
   For example:
-  "MockDataGroup1": [
+  "MockDataGroup2": [
     {
       "ResponseDataLength": 123,
       "ResponseFiles": [